BenjaminGuzman/SpineWare/README.md

 Since the posture checker does some calculations more expensive than the calculations done in the main loop timer, it was preferred to do those "expensive" calculations in a separate thread.

+- Why Swing and not JavaFX?

+I tried to use JavaFX, although I think GUI programming would have been simpler, it doesn't have some features required by SpineWare.
+For example, you cannot have a Stage undecorated and of type POPUP (which allows not to show the application icon in the taskbar) at the same time.